-- 35. During our final audit we will test and review the material amounts and disclosures in the annual accounts.
-The extent of testing will be based on our risk assessment. - 36.
-In 2016/17 we noted that there were disclosure and presentational issues within the published unaudited annual accounts.
-We will provide additional support to officers in 2017/18 and conduct a provisional review of the unaudited annual accounts prior to publication.

-37. Our final audit will seek to provide reasonable assurance that the annual accounts are free from material misstatement and comply with the Code of Practice on Local Authority Accounting in the United Kingdom 2017/18 (the CIPFA Code).
+- 40. During our final audit we will test and review the material amounts and disclosures in the annual accounts.
+The extent of testing will be based on our risk assessment. - 41.
+Our final audit will seek to provide reasonable assurance that the annual accounts are free from material misstatement and comply with the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 (the Code).